Sure Dividend

 Earnings-per-share performance during the Great Recession is below:

 That said, the company remained highly profitable during the Great Recession.
-This allowed it to continue increasing its dividend each year during the recession, even when earnings declined.
+This allowed it to continue increasing its dividend each year during the recession, despite declining earnings.
 The company also recovered quickly.
 Earnings-per-share soared 57% in 2010.
-By 2011, earnings-per-share surpassed 2007 levels.
+By 2011, earnings per share surpassed 2007 levels.

-A similar pattern was seen in 2020 as the coronavirus pandemic caused an economic recession.
-Illinois Tool Works’ earnings-per-share declined in 2020, but the decline was manageable, and the company continued to raise its dividend.
+A similar pattern was observed in 2020, as the coronavirus pandemic led to an economic recession.
+Illinois Tool Works’ earnings per share declined in 2020, but the decline was manageable, and the company continued to raise its dividend.

 Valuation & Expected Returns

 As a result, Illinois Tool Works could be overvalued.
-If the P/E multiples contracts from 25.4 to 20.5 over the next five years, it would reduce annual returns by 5% over this period.
+If the P/E multiple contracts from 24.8 to 22.3 over the next five years, it would reduce annual returns by 1.5% during this period.

 The company has increased its dividend rapidly in the past decade.